Marumalarchi Dravida Munnetra Kazhagam: Split in MDMK

-With the looming possibility of a vote of confidence in Parliament against UPA, two party MPs, L. Ganesan and Gingee N. Ramachandran, claimed that they enjoy the support of the majority of party cadre and decided to pledge support to the UPA government.
+With the looming possibility of a vote of confidence in Parliament against the UPA, two party MPs, L. Ganesan and Gingee N. Ramachandran, claimed that they enjoyed the support of the majority of party cadre and decided to pledge support to the UPA government.
 They later withdrew their claim and joined DMK when it was found that they had forged letters of support of party executives.

 Boycott of Assembly Election 2011

 Due to issues in seat sharing, MDMK quit the ADMK Alliance and boycotted the 2011 Assembly elections of Tamil Nadu and Puducherry.

 Sanchi Protest

 The MDMK protested the Sri Lankan President Mahinda Rajapaksa's visit to Sanchi, Madhya Pradesh in September 2012.
 Vaiko and his party members traveled to Sanchi.
 People who traveled through roadways were stopped by the police near Gadchiroli.
 Some party members tried to reach the spot by rail and air but they were detained by police before reaching Sanchi.